 The theme for the 2012-13 Catholic Heritage Lectures, presented by the Institute for Catholic Thought and Culture, is Vatican II: Achievement and Challenge .
 The series celebrates the 50th anniversary of the opening of the Council.
 Come hear Peter Phan's lecture "What will the Church Look Like in 2050?
 A Prognostication from Asia," on April 18, 2013 at 7:00p at Pigott Auditorium, a theme made more timely by the election of Pope Francis.

-Listen to the lecture, entitled "Catholic Higher Education: a Culture in Crisis," Presented by Melanie M. Morey, Ph.D., Senior Director for Research and Consulting at NarrowGate Consulting, and John J. Piderit, S.J., President of the Catholic Education Institute.
+Lecture, entitled "Catholic Higher Education: a Culture in Crisis," Presented by Melanie M. Morey, Ph.D., Senior Director for Research and Consulting at NarrowGate Consulting, and John J. Piderit, S.J., President of the Catholic Education Institute.

 Read the article by Kevin Birnbaum in the November 15, 2007 issue of the Northwest Catholic Progress.
 Catho5764